 Qualitative research, rooted in the social sciences, explores a participant’s emotional and subconscious responses relating to an overall question.
 The research focuses on exploring and understanding people’s thoughts, actions, and words.
 Often, qualitative methodology is viewed as more communicative and descriptive than quantitative research.
 After collection, the qualitative data is grouped into themes and insights by the researchers.

 Qualitative research is preferred over quantitative research when developing hypotheses, understanding consumers’ needs, or other instances where the researcher is exploring a topic.
 It is often used to generate conversations around new products or services, investigating current products, services, or strategies, assessing website usability, or determining consumer input before developing a quantitative study.
 It cannot be used when statistical validation is needed or to find the best product.
 However, the qualitative techniques can be utilized to determine the qualities desired in the top products.
 In summary, qualitative research methods can be used to study a wide range of topics that need in-depth information to answer the business question.
-It is more expensive than quantitative data, but can provide more insights to the thoughts and feelings of consumers.
+It is more expensive than quantitative data, but can provide more insights into the thoughts and feelings of consumers.

 In-depth interviews, also called IDIs, have been an integral component of market research since its inception in the 1920s.
 Interviews provide researchers with an in-depth understanding of the logic driving human behavior and perceptions in an effective manner.
-This method is useful when you want detailed information about a person’s thoughts and behaviors or want to explore new issues in depth.
+This market research method is useful when you want detailed information about a person’s thoughts and behaviors or want to explore new issues in depth.
 Researchers can understand a respondent’s opinions, likes or dislikes, and immediately explore any confusion or misunderstandings.
 By paying attention to word choice and tone changes, interviewers identify implicit assumptions and interpretations.

 IDIs are held one-on-one between the respondent and the interview via a telephone, conducted in person, or through an online platform.
 In person interviews often provide additional insights since the researcher can examine facial expressions.
 Interviews are increasingly conducted online.
 For instance, moderators can share creative content with respondents in the moment and gather unfiltered reactions immediately.
 In-depth interviews usually last for at least a half hour.
 However, depending on the questions and level of detail desired, interviews could last up to two and a half hours.

-However, IDIs can often be time consuming to conduct, transcribe, and analyze.
+However, IDIs can often be time-consuming to conduct, transcribe, and analyze.
 The moderator must quickly build trust with the respondent to gain the required information.
 Some participants may be unwilling to share deeply personal stories within a few minutes of meeting the interviewer.
 Additionally, the researcher must be sure to select a wide sample, not just a convenience sample, to avoid unintentional biases.

-In Depth Interview Summary:
+In-Depth Interview Summary: